sercrod/sercrod/docs/reference/host-api.md

 # Host API

-_What you will find:_ the public surface of a Nablla host element (e.g., `<na-blla>`): properties, methods, observed attributes, helper objects, and their behaviors.
+_What you will find:_ the public surface of a Sercrod host element (e.g., `<serc-rod>`): properties, methods, observed attributes, helper objects, and their behaviors.
 No tutorials or design commentary are included.

 ## Element identity

-- **Custom element**: a Nablla host is a custom element instance.
-The default tag is `<na-blla>` unless auto-definition is disabled by configuration.
+- **Custom element**: a Sercrod host is a custom element instance.
+The default tag is `<serc-rod>` unless auto-definition is disabled by configuration.
 - **Independence**: each host maintains its own data scope, scheduler, caches, and directive state.
 Nested hosts are independent unless the user explicitly shares data.

 ## Observed attributes